Close

 Accomodation and food

 Participants will receive food supplies and be in charge of the cooking and cleaning activities.
-Please note the food SEEDS provides will be vegetarian.
-Participants should bring food, music, games or films and such from their own culture to share at the international evening.
+Note the food SEEDS provides will be vegetarian.
+Do not forget to bring some traditional/typical food, drinks, recipes, music or games from your country for the intercultural evening.
+Be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.

 Location and leisure